+Unfortunately, this sequel continues in the same vein as the original.
 Making fun of Greg's profession as a male nurse and using his last name in virtually every way possible to replace the sexual expletive, this film appears doomed from the start for family viewing.

-Why Is Meet the Fockers Rated PG-13?
+Meet the Fockers Parents' Guide